gloryofrobots/arza/README.md

 ```
 python targetlalan.py program.arza
 ```
-Module search path would look something like  [BASEDIR, STD, LALANSTD] where
+Module search path would look something like  [BASEDIR, STD, ARZASTD] where

 * BASEDIR = directory in which program.arza is located
 * STD = BASEDIR/\_\_std\_\_ - directory with user defined std modules.
 It will give user easy way to have custom prelude
-* LALANSTD = environment variable LALANSTD which must contain path to global stdlib.
-If LALANSTD is empty, all required modules must be in STD directory
+* ARZASTD = environment variable ARZASTD which must contain path to global stdlib.
+If ARZASTD is empty, all required modules must be in STD directory

 #### Loading order
 * prelude.arza.
 If prelude is absent execution will be terminated.
 All names declared in prelude would be visible in all other modules
 * stdlib modules used by runtime (derive.arza, bool.arza, num.arza, bit.arza, env.arza, string.arza, symbol.arza, vector.arza, list.arza, function.arza, fiber.arza, trait.arza, tuple.arza, map.arza, seq.arza, lazy.arza, datatype.arza)
 * running script (in our case program.arza).
 After loading this sript arza searches for function named 'main' and executes it.
-Result of 'main' function would be result of program
+Result of 'main' function would be result of the program